 By maintaining a healthy routine and following your doctor’s advice, you’ll be well on your way to thriving in your new life after liver transplant.

-What Are the Signs of Possible Organ Rejection?
+Signs of Possible Organ Rejection

 Recognizing early signs of organ rejection is important for your health.
 Be on the lookout for these warning signs: